Contact Dr Daniel Andre

 Background

-Daniel has conducted Automatic Target Recognition (ATR) related Synthetic Aperture Radar (SAR) image feature extraction, understanding and simulation research during the course of his radar career based first at DERA, QinetiQ, Dstl and now Cranfield University.
+Daniel has conducted research in Automatic Target Recognition (ATR) related Synthetic Aperture Radar (SAR) image feature extraction, understanding and simulation during the course of his radar career based first at DERA, QinetiQ, Dstl and now Cranfield University.

 In the field of Interferometric-SAR (InSAR) he developed a novel understanding of SAR image coherence over mountainous terrain.
 In this area he developed a new image formation algorithm designed to remove topographically related incoherence from interferograms and Coherent Change Detection (CCD) products, winning a UK civil service scientist innovation award in 2011 - the John Benjamin Memorial prize.